-Participation in this Challenge is open to individuals and private entities.
-Entries may only be submitted by a registered participant.
+- Participation in the Challenge is open to private entities and individuals.
+Entries may only be submitted by a registered participants.

-- In order to be eligible to receive a cash (monetary) prize, the private entities shall be incorporated in and maintain a primary place of business in the United States.
-Individuals shall be a U.S. citizen or permanent resident of the United States.
-Non-U.S. citizens and non-U.S. permanent residents are not eligible to win a cash (monetary) prize (in whole or in part).
+- Private entities shall be incorporated in and maintain a primary place of business in the United States.
+Individuals shall be a citizen or permanent resident of the United States.
+Non-U.S. citizens and non-permanent residents are not eligible to win a monetary prize (in whole or in part);

-- May not be a Federal employee acting within the scope of their employment.
-Federal employees may not pursue an application while in the Federal workplace or while on duty.
+- May not be a Federal employee acting within the scope of his/her employment, and further, and may not work on his or her submission(s) during assigned duty hours;

-- May not be a judge of the Challenge, or any other party involved in the design, production, execution, or distribution of the Challenge or the immediate family of such a party (i.e. spouse, parent, step-parent, child, or step-child).
+- May not be a judge of the Challenge, or any other party involved with the design, production, execution, or distribution of the Challenge or the immediate family of such a party (i.e., spouse, parent, step-parent, child, or step-child).

 - The Challenge is authorized under 10 U.S.C.A. § 2374a, which authorizes the Secretary of Defense to award prizes in recognition of outstanding achievements in basic, advanced, and applied research, technology development, and prototype development that have the potential for application to the performance of military missions of the Department of Defense.

-- The rules apply to all participants in the NGA Disparate Data Challenge and may be changed without prior notice.
+- The rules apply to all participants in the NGA Living Stories Challenge and may be changed without prior notice.
 Participants should monitor the Challenge website for the latest information.

 - Registration information collected by NGA will be used solely for the purpose of administering the event.
 Registration information will not be distributed to any parties outside of NGA nor released for any other purpose except as noted in this document.